evennia/evennia/docs/source/Building-a-mech-tutorial.md

         if not self.args:
             # no argument given to command - shoot in the air
-            message = “BOOM!
-The mech fires its gun in the air!” location.msg_contents(message)
+            message = "BOOM!
+The mech fires its gun in the air!" location.msg_contents(message)
             return